Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Appendices

+\textbf{Adobe Image Matting Benchmark (AIM)} The Fig.~\ref{fig:joint_aim} shows the visual comparison of our appproach on JI setting with other matting methods.

+\textbf{AlphaMatting.com Benchmark} The submitted methods on this benchmark~\cite{rhemann2009perceptually} are ranked by averaged ranking over 24 alpha matte estimations according to different metrics.
+In Table~\ref{tab:alphamatting-sad}, our Non-local Matting with Refinement achieves the best SAD result among state-of-the-art methods on the alphamatting.com benchmark at the time of submission as well as satisfactory performance on the other three metrics at the same time.
+The Table~\ref{tab:alphamatting-mse}, \ref{tab:alphamatting-gradient} and \ref{tab:alphamatting-connectivity} show MSE, Gradient and Connectivity Error results of several popular methods including ours on alphamatting.com benchmark, which demonstrates promising performance of our approach.
+Fig.~\ref{fig:alphamatting} represents visual comparison of our approach and other methods on alphamatting.com benchmark.

-In this section, details about the real data adaption are provided.
+\textbf{Real Data Adaption} In this section, details about the real data adaption are provided.

-The pseudo trimap in the adversarial training is generated by segmentation~\cite{yang2019parsing} and then erosion of 15 pixels on the foreground and 50 pixels on the background.
-The soft segmentation for training is produced by erosion on the mask of unknown and foreground region of the pseudo trimap with 20 pixels ranging followed by a Gaussian Blur.
+We retrain AIM-pretrained matting pipeline (JI-Real) end-to-end using soft fusion on 22,144 real-world video frames.
+The Net-T of JI-Real is supervised by pseudo trimap.
+The pseudo trimap is generated by segmentation~\cite{yang2019parsing} and then erosion of 15 pixels on the foreground and 50 pixels on the background.
+The soft segmentation for training is produced by erosion on \textit{initial segmentation} of the pseudo trimap with 20 pixels and followed by a Gaussian Blur.
+The human-finetuned Net-M serves as a teacher for Net-M of JI-Real.
 The human-finetuned Net-M means finetuning the AIM-pretrained Net-M on combined human images from AIM and Distinctions-646 datasets by the same setting as Net-M except 0.00004 initial learning rate, 10 batch size, and 100,000 iterations.
 Both pseudo trimap and human-finetuned Net-M serve as teachers for AIM-pretrained Net-T and Net-M. Soft fusion aggregates these two originally separated networks to an end-to-end trimap-free matting network.
+The end-to-end training and interaction between generator (matting network) and discriminator help generator jump out of the local minimum of human-finetuned Net-M.

-In the joint end-to-end training of Net-T-M-Real, we follow almost the same settings as Net-T and Net-M, but the learning rate of Net-T is initialized to 0.0001 and the initial learning rate of 0.00004 for Net-M with a batch size of 6, 100,000 iterations, and $L_{coarse\_\alpha}+L_{refined\_\alpha}$ as the regression loss calculated on the whole image and combined with adversarial loss.
+In the joint end-to-end training of JI-Real, we follow almost the same settings as Net-T and Net-M, but the learning rate of Net-T is initialized to 0.0001 and the initial learning rate of 0.00004 for Net-M with 6 batch size, 100,000 iterations, and $L_{coarse\_\alpha}+L_{refined\_\alpha}$ as the regression loss calculated on the whole image and combined with adversarial loss.